Ensenada Baja California, Mexico Travel Guide

 Recycling infrastructure is less developed in Mexico.
 Reduce your waste by making conscious choices during your visit.

-Look for hotels and tour operators that highlight their sustainable practices, such as water protection and energy efficiency.
+Look for hotels and tour operators that feature their sustainable practices, like water conservation and energy efficiency.

-Your choices contribute to protecting Ensenada’s environment and supporting its communities.
+Your choices contribute to protecting Ensenada’s environment and supporting its residents.
 Consider supporting global conservation via The Rainforest Site (GreaterGood).